 Laura is the author of Elusive Refuge: Chinese Migrants in the Cold War (Harvard University Press, 2016), which documents the experience of Chinese refugees during the cold war and the politics of exclusion and humanitarianism among the white settler societies of the United States, Canada, Australia, New Zealand and South Africa.
 Elusive Refuge was recognized with the Association of Asian American Studies’ Best Book in the Social Sciences for 2018, the Chinese Canadian Historical Society’s Ed Wickberg Prize and the 2016 Mershon Center Furniss Book Award.
 In addition to this major work, Laura is the author of a number of articles related to the history of migration and humanitarianism.
 She has published widely, including in Photography and Culture, Social History / Histoire Sociale, the Journal of Refugee Studies, the Canadian Historical Review, the Journal of the Canadian Historical Association and the Urban History Review.
 She is also co-editor of the Dominion of Race: Rethinking Canada’s International History (UBC Press, 2017), in which she also authored a history of Canada’s ambivalent relationship to the international refugee regime.

-As someone who cares deeply about the political implications of the historical craft, particularly as they relate to contemporary events, Laura has also contributed a number of comment pieces to the Globe and Mail, the National Post and The Conversation.
+As someone who cares deeply about the political implications of the historical craft, particularly as they relate to contemporary events, Laura has contributed a number of comment pieces for a variety of media outlets and sites such as The Conversation.
 She is a member of the editorial collective at activehistory.ca, a member of the Critical Race and Migration Studies Collective and co-director of Histoire Sociale / Social History, Member of the Active History, Editorial Collective and Critical Refugee and Migration Studies Canada

 Laura is currently supervising a number of MA and PhD students and welcomes graduate student applications on topics related to the history of race, refugees, migration, and humanitarianism.